 Although every attempt is made to make this race as safe as possible, Drifters are reminded that you will be traveling through remote wilderness in variable, often formidable, conditions at altitude in the winter.
 You are ultimately responsible for your safety.
 There will be limited snow machine support and course sweeps.
 Do not underestimate the difficulties of this race.

 In the event a racer is unable to finish the race or if they miss an aid station cutoff, they will be taken off the course via snow machine.
 It may not be possible to evacuate from the course immediately.
 Be prepared to wait.
-Racers may initially be taken to a heated aid station for a time before a full evacuation can be completed, based on volunteer availability and race flow.
-All racers evacuated from the 13-mile course are REQUIRED to donate $50 to Tip Top Search and Rescue.
-Exception: if you turn around before Dollar Lake, you may return to the start/finish on your own.
-Racers will not be permitted to leave the course on non-race snow machines.
+All racers evacuated from the 13-mile course are required to pay $50 as an evacuation fee.